canonical/lxd/README.md

 ## Building from source

-We have experienced some problems using gccgo, so for now we recommend using the golang compiler.
-We also require that a 1.1+ version of lxc and lxc-dev be installed.
-Additionally, some of LXD's dependencies are grabbed from `go get` via mercurial, so you'll need to have `hg` in your path as well.
-You can get these on Ubuntu via:

-    sudo apt-get install lxc lxc-dev mercurial git pkg-config protobuf-compiler golang-goprotobuf-dev

-### Installing Go

-LXD requires Golang 1.3 or later to work.
+We recommend having the latest versions of liblxc (>= 1.1 required) and CRIU (>= 1.7 recommended) available for LXD development.
+Additionally, LXD requires Golang 1.3 or later to work.
+All the right verisons dependencies are available via the LXD PPA:

-If running Ubuntu, the easiest way to get it is to use the LXD PPA:

     sudo apt-get install software-properties-common
     sudo add-apt-repository ppa:ubuntu-lxc/lxd-git-master
     sudo apt-get update
-    sudo apt-get install golang
+    sudo apt-get install golang lxc lxc-dev mercurial git pkg-config protobuf-compiler golang-goprotobuf-dev xz-utils tar acl

-In order to be able to extract images and create containers, a few more dependencies are xz, tar, and setfacl:
+There are a few storage backends for LXD besides the default "directory" backend.
+Installing these tools adds a bit to initramfs and may slow down your host boot, but are needed if you'd like to use a particular backend:

+    sudo apt-get install lvm2 thin-provisioning-tools
-    sudo apt-get install xz-utils tar acl
+    sudo apt-get install btrfs-tools

 To run the testsuite, you'll also need:

     sudo apt-get install curl gettext jq sqlite3

-To use LVM backing stores, you'll need:

-    sudo apt-get install lvm2 thin-provisioning-tools

 ### Building the tools